 You can choose to add accidental damage cover with your contents insurance provided it is for the home in which you live or use as a holiday home.

 What is all risks cover?

 All risks cover is an optional extra that covers personal effects against loss, damage or theft outside your home.
 The maximum that will be paid out for any one item is €1,000.
-If you wish to cover an item over €1,000 value it must be listed in the "Specified" on your policy (just let us konw by calling 1890 221 123).
+If you wish to cover an item over €1,000 value it must be listed in the "Specified" on your policy (just let us know by calling (01) 524 6000).
 Certain items such as laptops, personal computers, sporting equipment, bicycles, guns, hearing aids, contact lenses, dentures, musical instruments, personal entertainment devices and mobile phones MUST BE LISTED in the "Specified" section REGARDLESS OF VALUE in order to be covered.
 For details of cover and exclusions please read the policy booklet here.